 Improvement measures if the humidity is too high

-In order to achieve lower humidity by exchanging air, it is important to ventilate properly.
+Removing moisture with salt in order to be able to lower the air humidity in rooms In order to achieve a lower air humidity by exchanging air, it is important to ventilate properly.
 In a damp apartment, the window should be opened completely for five to 25 minutes, depending on the time of year.
 This procedure should be repeated several times a day in order to be able to reduce the excessively high humidity in rooms.
 To make sure that the air quality has improved, you should measure the humidity before and after airing.
 In order to know in advance whether an improvement in the air humidity can be expected through ventilation, another air humidity hygrometer can be installed outside the house.
 If the humidity outside is higher than inside, opening the windows would be unsuccessful or even worsen the situation.

 Another possibility is to remove moisture from the air with the help of salt.
 For this purpose, several bowls filled with salt are set up in the room.
 The bowl should be filled to a maximum of four centimeters.
 For this method, simple table salt is sufficient, which must be replaced as soon as there is more water than salt in the bowl.

-In addition, indoor fountains should not be used in a damp apartment with increased humidity.
+In addition, in the case of increased humidity in a damp apartment, the use of indoor fountains should be avoided.
 Aquariums or terrariums, which give off water vapor into the room air, should also be covered in summer.
 It is also helpful to dry the laundry outdoors.
 Even moving some indoor plants to the balcony or terrace during the summer can help.
 The extractor hood should always be used during cooking and for a while afterwards.

 Excessive humidity can have a negative effect on both a person’s health and the fabric of a building.
 A lot of moisture in the air promotes mold growth in living spaces immensely.
 It is therefore essential to measure and control the air humidity regularly in order to ensure an appropriate level in the air and, if necessary, to reduce it.
-Bathrooms are particularly prone to mold growth, as the temperatures here are usually high and the air has a large amount of moisture.
+Bathrooms are particularly prone to mold growth, as they are usually exposed to high temperatures and a large amount of moisture in the air.